awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 1. Extract the contents of the file\.
 If there are multiple files in that folder, extract the contents of the file with the latest **Last Modified** timestamp\. \(You might need to give the file the `.zip` extension so that you can work with it in your system's ZIP utility\.\) The build output artifact is in the extracted contents of the file\.

-1. If you instructed AWS CodePipeline to deploy the build output artifact, use the deployment provider's instructions to get to the build output artifact on the deployment targets\.
+1. If you instructed CodePipeline to deploy the build output artifact, use the deployment provider's instructions to get to the build output artifact on the deployment targets\.

-## Add an AWS CodeBuild Test Action to a Pipeline \(AWS CodePipeline Console\)<a name="how-to-create-pipeline-add-test"></a>
+## Add an AWS CodeBuild Test Action to a Pipeline \(CodePipeline Console\)<a name="how-to-create-pipeline-add-test"></a>

-1. Open the AWS CodePipeline console at [https://console\.aws\.amazon\.com/codesuite/codepipeline/home](https://console.aws.amazon.com/codesuite/codepipeline/home)\.
+1. Open the CodePipeline console at [https://console\.aws\.amazon\.com/codesuite/codepipeline/home](https://console.aws.amazon.com/codesuite/codepipeline/home)\.

    You should have already signed in to the AWS Management Console by using:
    + Your AWS root account\.
 This is not recommended\.
 For more information, see [The Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) in the *IAM User Guide*\.